SharkSnack/shiren-ds2/content/guides/tips-and-tricks.md

 - If Cell Armor disarms your weapon or shield while a Pierce Bracelet is equipped, the item is permanently lost.
 - Extinction Scroll makes <span class="danger">the specific monster level</span> hit by the scroll vanish for the duration of the adventure.
     - Example: Throw Extinction Scroll at Archdragon → Dragon, Sky Dragon, and Abyss Dragon can still appear.
+- Colors used for item names mean specific things.
+    - White - Identified.
+    - Yellow - Unidentified.
+    - Red - Cursed.
+    - Green - Synthesized item, or an item with an assigned a name.

 ## Tricks